kubernetes/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 order to be executed.
 At the outset, the entry object will have only one field, `name`.
 The path of the binary specified in the kubeconfig will be compared against that named in the `name` field.
 This field may contain a basename, or the full path of a plugin.
-To ensure an exact match, `os.LookPath` will be called on both the `name` field and the binary named in the `kubeconfig`.
+To ensure an exact match, `exec.LookPath` will be called on both the `name` field and the binary named in the `kubeconfig`.
 The resulting absolute paths must match.
 That is to say, each element in the allowlist is a set of criteria; if the binary in question meets all of the